Families, Welfare and Work policy research team

 As Head of Policy for Families, Welfare and Work Kayley leads an agenda of policy research on issues ranging from the improving job and income security, job design, reducing the health and disability employment gap, and improving the design and administration of welfare systems.

 She is particularly interested in exploring how big picture policy expertise can be combined with insight from the design and implementation of policies to improve outcomes.

 Kayley has worked in the Families, Welfare and Work team for the past three years working on a number of topics including insecure jobs, childcare and Universal Credit.
 Prior to joining the the team Kayley worked at Citizens Advice Leeds for five years in a number of roles including working with families, those with mental health conditions and on local research and campaigns.
 She has also spent time on secondment at the Department of Work and Pensions where she worked to bring frontline experience into the design of Universal Credit.

 Beth Foley, Senior Policy Researcher

-Beth is currently overseeing our programme of research into the future development of the welfare system, particularly the ways in which it could better respond to the changing needs and circumstances of its users.
+Beth is currently engaged in our programme of research into the future development of the welfare system, particularly the ways in which Universal Credit could better respond to the changing needs and circumstances of those who receive it.